r-osoriobarra/the-twitter-project/README.md

 #### *Versions*
 - Version 1.0 of the project.
 2 more updates are expected to complete the project in the next 2 weeks.
-- **Update 1.1v:** adding new features as hashtag functions, tweets search-bar, follows and admin-panel.
+- Version 1.1: adding new features as hashtag functions, tweets search-bar, follows and admin-panel.
+- **Update 1.2v:** adding api.
 #### *Demo*
 - `https://the-twitter-project.herokuapp.com/`